-Committee on Planning and Development, which shall concern itself with the planning and physical development of the city, including financing, zoning, licensing, land use policy, and the effects of development on the city.
-The committee shall exercise exclusive oversight with respect to all commercial, medical, research, educational and large scale residential development and building projects, as well as historic preservation programs.
-The committee shall work to ensure community participation in the planning and development process, that residents and their institutional neighbors are both able to share in the city's benefits, and that the delivery of financial services are accessible, nondiscriminatory and promote both small and large business and development throughout all neighborhoods.
+Committee on Planning, Development and Transportation, which shall concern itself with the planning, physical development, and transportation access of the city, including financing, zoning, licensing, land use policy, the effects of development, and access to multimodal transportation and transit options throughout the city and its neighborhoods.
+The committee shall exercise oversight with respect to all commercial, medical, research, educational and large scale residential development and building projects, development without displacement, as well as historic preservation programs.
+The committee shall work to ensure community participation in the planning and development process, that residents and their institutional neighbors are both able to share in the city's benefits, and that the delivery of financial services are accessible, non-discriminatory, and promote both small and large business and development throughout all neighborhoods.
 The committee shall exercise oversight with respect to the care, management, custody, and use of public lands and buildings, except parkland.
-The committee shall concern itself with a review of Chapter 194 of the Acts of 2011, "An Act Establishing Expanded Gaming in the Commonwealth", specifically any proposals developed for property adjacent to Boston and the impacts on the specific neighborhoods affected as well as the city as a whole relating to traffic, economic development, city finances, and quality of life issues for residents.
-The committee shall exercise additional oversight with respect to the Boston Industrial Development Finance Authority, Boston Redevelopment Authority, Department of Neighborhood Development, Economic Development and Industrial Corporation, Empowerment Zones, Public Facilities Commission, Property and Construction Management Department, Zoning Board of Appeals, Zoning Commission, Back Bay Architectural Commission, Beacon Hill Architectural Commission, Freedom Trail Commission, and Landmarks Commission, Empowerment Zone Board, Back Streets Program, and Boston Medical Center.
+The committee shall exercise additional oversight with respect to the Boston Industrial Development Finance Authority, the Boston Redevelopment Authority doing business as the Boston Planning and Development Authority, Department of Neighborhood Development, Economic Development and Industrial Corporation, Public Facilities Commission, Property and Construction Management Department, Zoning Board of Appeals, Zoning Commission, Back Bay Architectural Commission, Beacon Hill Architectural Commission, Freedom Trail Commission, and Landmarks Commission, Empowerment Zone Board, Back Streets Program, and Boston Medical Center.
+The committee shall also concern itself with the planning, infrastructure, operational, and regulatory policies of Boston's surface, air, and water transportation modes.
+The committee shall concern itself with all transportation matters relating to bicycles, pedestrians, and motor vehicles.
+The committee shall further concern itself with matters relating to the Massachusetts Bay Transportation Authority and other agencies that furnish public transportation.
+The committee shall further concern itself with matters relating to the taxi industry and other transportation network companies.
+The committee shall concern itself with hackney and jitney licenses.
+The committee shall further concern itself with matters relating to operations at Logan International Airport and the Port of Boston.
+To further its initiatives, the committee shall foster working relationships and collaborate with related state and local agencies, including the Massachusetts Department of Transportation, the Massachusetts Port Authority, the Massachusetts Convention Center Authority, and the Boston Planning and Development Agency doing business as the Boston Redevelopment Authority.
+The committee shall exercise oversight with respect to Boston Bikes, the Boston Transportation Department, the Transportation Capital Program planning and policies, and the Boston Public Works Department's transportation-related programs and operations.